stefanpie/Stormalytics/README.md

 # Stormalytics
-Repository of the DStormalytics Team as part of Data Science @ Georgia Tech
+Repository of the Stormalytics Team as part of Data Science @ Georgia Tech